 “This e-Book technology puts Palisade history in the palm of your hand to use when it’s convenient,” Brown said. “e-Book technology and historical walking tours are a perfect pairing.” he added.
 He also explained by double tapping a graphic, you can zoom in and move around to see more details.
 There are also active links to web-based archives which expand information if the walker chooses.

-The e-Book version includes Lisa Harmons’ original artwork, and much of the text created for the printed version – which is still available on the rack outside the Palisade Chamber, at Lupita’s Bizarre Baazar, Too!, and Palisade Cafe 11.0.
-The electronic version includes additional photos as well as as summary of Palisade history at the end of the 42 buildings and stops highlighted in the book.
+The e-Book version includes Lisa Harmons’ original artwork, and much of the text created for the printed version – which is still available in the holder below the Historic Downtown Palisade Sign on 3rd St. between Main and Kluge Ave. and at the Palisade Branch Library in Palisade.
+The electronic version includes additional photos as well as a summary of Palisade history at the end of the 42 buildings and stops highlighted in the book.

 Peaches and Politics in Palisade, Colorado

-A comprehensive history of Palisade’s unique agriculture and development written by a Palisade native.
+A comprehensive history of Palisade’s unique agriculture and development written by a Palisade native who passed away in 2020.
 Among the many features in this wonderful reference are facts about the Town’s early development with maps, plats and photos, the history various roads and bridges, Palisade area schools, Palisade Mayors from 1904-2009, and details about the area’s irrigation canals.

 This book is available from the Palisade Historical Society for a suggested donation of $16.00.
-Send a check, payable to the Palisade Historical Society, to P.O.
+Stop by the Palisade History Museum or send a check, payable to the Palisade Historical Society, to P.O.
 Box 631, Palisade, CO 81526.

 Colorado Peaches and German Prisoners of War